ublue-os/fleek/README.md

 ## Party in the Front, Business in the Back

 Fleek is a user-friendly wrapper around Nix and Nix Home Manager, but the friendly `fleek` command hides all the complexity from you.
 Edit a 10 line YAML file and Fleek harnesses the power of Nix behind the scenes.

+### Getting Started

+You need `nix`.
+We love the [Determinate Systems Installer](https://zero-to-nix.com/), but any `nix` is good.
+If you're on Fedora Silverblue [this script](https://github.com/dnkmmr69420/nix-with-selinux/blob/main/silverblue-installer.sh) is the good stuff.

+Next you'll need `fleek`.
+Download from the releases link.